Beyond White Guilt: The Real Challenge for Black–White Relations in Australia

 Pearson does not idealise these two paths, but that he has anything good to say about the settlements and missions is enough to question the emphasis that our historiography has given to the illiberality of these institutions.
 As I understand Pearson, his view of “protection” policy includes the fact that, in important respects, it was protective.
 Neither Maddison nor Gray considers this view (even if only to refute it).
 That is a greater failing on Gray’s part, as Pearson’s observations about “protection” in Cape York are relevant to “protection” in the Territory.

 As Inga Clendinnen argued in her Quarterly Essay, The History Question: Who Owns the Past?, some years ago, to study the past is, in part, an exercise and development of our moral faculties.
 For Australians the study of the past is not so much a cognitive necessity (for most of us can function in our jobs and other departments of life without knowing much history) as a virtuous pursuit.
 This view animates both Maddison and Gray, and I agree with them.
 But let us allow our history to be complicated.
 Being “dazed” is but the first step.
-The history offered in the 2008 parliamentary apologies did not exhaust the ways that we can see the past through Indigenous Australians’ eyes.
+The history offered in the 2008 parliamentary apologies did not exhaust the ways that we can see the past through Indigenous Australians’ e.
 Part of Pearson’s challenge is to come to terms with what Indigenous Australians say to us not only about their suffering but also about their survival, at the hands of colonising power. •